skontar/bash-slides/README.md

 $ ./slides my-directory-with-slides
 ```

+## Export to PDF

+This feature is one big hack.
+It only works in X server, not Wayland.
+It finds your active window (with a bit of luck it is the terminal emulator window).
+It makes a screenshot of it as PNG, then it moves to the next slide.
+In the end it stitches all screenshots in one PDF.

 ## Tips

 * Enlarge your font as much as you can, `slides` will warn you if it will not fit.
 * When playing with font size, you can use `R` key to reload slides.
-* When printing slides to PDF, use your terminal in full screen with the biggest font
+* When exporting slides to PDF, use your terminal in full screen with the biggest font

 ## Testing